kyma-project/kyma-companion-manager/CRD.md

 - Deployment namespace (in this case, the user can deploy the companion application in a different namespace)
 - ConfigMaps (check if the ConfigMaps are available)
 - Secrets (check if the Secrets are available)
+- Annotations (add annotations to the companion application) - in option 8
+- Labels (add labels to the companion application) - in option 8

 ### Other